anandadwiarifian/datasource_to_s3_airflow/README.md

 Postgres is used to act as the data source of the retail sales data.

 ## How to use
-First, run the containers by running this code.
+First, run the containers by `cd`-ing to the project file and running this code.

-`docker-compose -f docker-compose-LocalExecutor.yml up -d`
+`docker-compose -f docker-compose.yml up -d`

 The docker should be up and running now.
-Then, create a postgres connection using pgcli `pgcli -h localhost -p 5432 -U airflow -d airflow` Note that the port, username, and database name match with the ones in [docker-compose.yml](datasource_to_s3_airflow/docker-compose.yml), for postgres container.
+Then, create a postgres connection using pgcli.

+`pgcli -h localhost -p 5432 -U airflow -d airflow`

+Note that the port, username, and database name match with the ones in [docker-compose.yml](datasource_to_s3_airflow/docker-compose.yml), for postgres container.

-Next, create a scheme: retail, table: user_purchase, and import the data from `/setup/raw_input_data/retail/OnlineRetail.csv` Or just execute the [sql script](datasource_to_s3_airflow/setup/postgres/create_user_purchase.sql) by running this code in the `pg` session.
+Next, create a scheme: retail, table: user_purchase, and import the data from `/setup/raw_input_data/retail/OnlineRetail.csv`

+Or just execute the [sql script](datasource_to_s3_airflow/setup/postgres/create_user_purchase.sql) by running this code in the `pg` session.

-`\i ~/beginner_de_project/setup/postgres/create_user_purchase.sql`
+`\i setup/postgres/create_user_purchase.sql`

 The pg table are now ready to act as the data source.